YuanTian1991/YuanTian1991.github.io/contents/notes/2022-12-31-Coursera---Regression-Models/index.md

 > In R, correlation function is `cor(x, y)`, and covariance function is `cov(x, y)`.
 I think I actually never use the covariance function at all...

-## The famous linear Least Squares
+## The Famous Linear Least Squares

 The most famous and commonly used regression, I intuitively understand the principle of this regression method, which is to minimize below euqation: